Tuesday, 17 July 2018

-Blood was seeping down our legs from our many cuts and the flies were crawling, but the worst thing was the intense stinging.
+Blood was running down our legs from our many cuts, and the flies were crawling, but the worst thing was the intense stinging.

 At one point we stopped and covered our legs in face cream in a vain attempt to ease the pain.